 Physical Therapy Faculty Development: This program, run by DPT, helps develop the next generation of PT faculty.

-Women’s Health: Started by Professor Carol Figuers, this program was the first of its kind in the nation, and the first PT residency at Duke.
+Women’s Health Physical Therapy Residency: Started by Professor Carol Figuers, this program was the first of its kind in the nation, and the first PT residency at Duke.
 It provides an in-depth experience in the management of women’s health and wellness, including pelvic floor dysfunction, prenatal and postpartum concerns, oncologic issues, and complex osteoporosis.

-Cardiopulmonary: Duke's Cardiopulmonary PT residency offers an in-depth experience in the management of complex cardiac and pulmonary conditions.
+Cardiovascular and Pulmonary Physical Therapy Residency: Duke's Cardiovascular and Pulmonary PT Residency offers an in-depth experience in the management of complex cardiac and pulmonary conditions.

-Orthopedic Physical Therapist: This Duke residency offers an in-depth experience in the management of orthopedics.
+Orthopedic Physical Therapy Residency: This Duke residency offers an in-depth experience in the management of orthopedics.

 If needing to contact the program/institution directly, please email: firstname.lastname@example.org or call: 919-681-4380.
 The Doctor of Physical Therapy Program at Duke University is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: email@example.com website: http://www.capteonline.org